harriscarson1/OsTicket-Configuration/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Prerequisites and Installation</h1>
+<h1>osTicket - Configuration</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines how to configure osTicket to your organization by creating Roles, Agents, Teams, Agents, and users.
+I will also be configuring SLAs and Help Topics.<br />

 <h2>Video Demonstration</h2>